CSI-Andres-Rodriguez/CSI-Python-2021/Projects/Web-Servers/Web-Servers.md

 # This is the URL from which we will request the data
 addressURL = "https://random-data-api.com/api/address/random_address?size=100"

-# Create a list to populate with our data
-addresses:RandomAddress = []
+x# Create a list to populate with our data addresses:RandomAddress = []

 # Execute HTTP Request